Madalin2605/Company-Classifier/Presentation.md

   - Better label assignment quality and generalization than logistic regression
   - However, a significant number of companies received no predicted labels

+## Notes
+- Training scripts for logistic regression and SetFit are included in `training_attempts/` for reference.
+- `requirements.txt` ensures environment setup.

+---